PBR/linked-data-demo/README.md

 ![Creating a namespace](images/namespace.png "Creating the namespace") For this example, the namespace will be `ldd-demo`.
 After creating it, make sure to also `Use` the namespace.

+* Adapt your data into the semantic model used by the demonstrator (see [section](#bringing-your-data-to-the-demonstrator-format) below).

 * Go to the [Update tab](http://localhost:9999/blazegraph/#update) to load your data (triples).
 You can click on `Browse` to manually select your files in the filesystem, or provide the commands in the interface with the absolute paths for the files (e.g. `load <file:///tmp/blazegraph/data.n3>`), as seen on the screenshot.
 Make sure that the correct namespace is used.

 ![Importing data](images/data_import.png "Importing the data (ttl files)")